Bistable quartic soliton in saturable nonlinear media: Acknowledgment

 \section{Acknowledgment}

-T.D. and S.R. was financially supported by IIT Kharagpur, the Ministry of Education of the Government of India, and A.P.L. is supported by Anusandhan National Research Foundation(ANRF) erstwhile SERB, Government of India.
+T.D. is financially supported by IIT Kharagpur, the Ministry of Education of the Government of India, and A.P.L. is supported by Anusandhan National Research Foundation (ANRF) erstwhile SERB, Government of India.